-8 ISA (Ireland) 315 (Revised October 2020), paragraph A25.
+ISA (Ireland) 315 (Revised October 2020), paragraph A25.

-9 ISAE 3402, Assurance Reports on Controls at a Third Party Service Organization.
+ISAE 3402, Assurance Reports on Controls at a Third Party Service Organization.

 - A18.
 In some circumstances, a user entity may outsource one or more significant business units or functions, such as its entire tax planning and compliance functions, or finance and accounting or the controllership function to one or more service organizations.
 As a report on controls at the service organization may not be available in these circumstances, visiting the service organization may be the most effective procedure for the user auditor to gain an understanding of controls at the service organization, as there is likely to be direct interaction of management of the user entity with management at the service organization. - A19.
 Another auditor may be used to perform procedures that will provide the necessary information about the relevant controls at the service organization related to services provided to the user entity.
 If a type 1 or type 2 report has been issued, the user auditor may use the service auditor to perform these procedures as the service auditor has an existing relationship with the service organization.
-The user auditor using the work of another auditor may find the guidance in ISA (Ireland) 60010 useful as it relates to understanding another auditor (including that auditor's independence and professional competence), involvement in the work of another auditor in planning the nature, extent and timing of such work, and in evaluating the sufficiency and appropriateness of the audit evidence obtained. - A20.
+The user auditor using the work of another auditor may find the guidance in ISA (Ireland) 220 (Updated October 2024) useful as it relates to determining the competence and capabilities of the other auditor (including that auditor's independence), the direction and supervision of the other auditor, the nature, timing and extent of the work assigned to the other auditor, and evaluating the sufficiency and appropriateness of the audit evidence obtained. - A20.
 A user entity may use a service organization that in turn uses a subservice organization to provide some of the services provided to a user entity that are part of the user entity's information system relevant to financial reporting.
 The subservice organization may be a separate entity from the service organization or may be related to the service organization.
 A user auditor may need to consider controls at the subservice organization.
 In situations where one or more subservice organizations are used, the interaction between the activities of the user entity and those of the service organization is expanded to include the interaction between the user entity, the service organization and the subservice organizations.
 The degree of this interaction, as well as the nature and materiality of the transactions processed by the service organization and the subservice organizations are the most important factors for the user auditor to consider in determining the significance of the service organization's and subservice organization's controls to the user entity's controls.